ptlu79/My_snippets_stack/README.md

         A - Burger Style :
             1️ - Floating circle navigation - CSS & JS
             2 - push left - css only

         B - Circular style:
-            1 - Circular Nav - CSS only
+            1 - Circular Nav - CSS only - menu with icon and tooltip with aria-labelledby (good for SEO...)

     3 - Carroussel :